marler8997/zigup/README.md

 # list the installed compiler versions
 zigup list

-# clean the compilers not marked to keep and not master
+# clean compilers that are not the default, not master, and not marked to keep
 zigup clean

 # mark a compiler to keep